Klink5D/Klink5D.github.io/pages/biomeshiny/biomeshiny.md

 If you'd like to inspect a taxon's abundance in more detail, you can double click the taxon's color on the legend in order to isolate it.

 Exercise: **Knowing what each variable does, generate your own community composition barplots.
-Choose the variable corresponding to the samples and Rank5 (Order) as the taxonomy rank.**
+Choose the variable corresponding to the samples and Family as the taxonomy rank.**

 <details><summary>**Click to see what the plots will look like**</summary><p>